lambdaclass/cairo-vm_in_go/README.md

 }
 ```

-As the poseidon builtin doesn't have validation rules, the function will be left empty:
+As the poseidon builtin doesn't have validation rules, the method will be left empty:

 ```go
 func (p *PoseidonBuiltinRunner) AddValidationRule(*memory.Memory) {